 Rachel is also fluent in Spanish and works with Spanish-speaking clients.

-Rachel’s clinical style incorporates Cognitive Behavioral Therapy (CBT) and Motivational Interviewing (MI) principles.
-She firmly believes that you know yourself best—and takes a collaborative approach when working with you.
+Rachel’s clinical style incorporates Cognitive Behavioral Therapy (CBT), Motivational Interviewing (MI) principles and Gottman Method Couples Counseling.
+She firmly believes that you know yourself best—and takes a collaborative approach when working with her clients.
 Rachel will work to grow your self awareness, challenge your inner critic, deviate from self-destructive thoughts, and improve the quality of your relationships.

 Rachel completed her undergraduate degree at the University of Wisconsin-Madison with a major in Psychology and Spanish.

 She completed her Masters degree in Community Counseling at the University of Wisconsin-Milwaukee and continued on there to complete a doctoral degree in Counseling Psychology.
 She is licensed as a Psychologist and as a Licensed Professional Counselor (LPC) in the state of Wisconsin.

 Alongside her work at Hillary Counseling, Rachel is an assistant professor of Psychology at Alverno College where she teaches graduate students in the Community Psychology program.
 She completed an APA-accredited pre-doctoral internship at Mendota Mental Health Institute conducting forensic evaluations and engaging in outpatient therapy.